un1t/django-cleanup/README.rst

     INSTALLED_APPS = (
         ...
-        'django_cleanup', # should go after your apps )
+        # should go after your apps in django 1.6.
+        # in django 1.7+ this is fixed.
+        'django_cleanup',
+    )

-**django_cleanup** should be placed after all your apps.
+**django_cleanup** should be placed after all of your apps in django 1.6.
 (At least after those apps which need to remove files.)
+If you are using django 1.7+ this is fixed with the new AppConfigs.

 Signals